flacocobot/2021-flacocobot-experiment/README.md

 ## Shadow Experiment Mode

-The following table shows the pull requests analyzed by Flacocobot.
+The following table shows the pull requests analyzed by Flacocobot executed in the "shadow experiment" mode.

 - FL - Found Location: it indicates that Flacocobot found suspicious lines associated with the failure;
 - NF - Not Failing: it indicates that it has not been possible to reproduce the failure;